vdesabou/kafka-docker-playground-docs/docs/cli.md

 ### 📥 `consume`

-Consume topic from beginning without needing to specify any configuration !
+Consume topic from beginning without needing to specify any configuration (even the topic name is optional)!

 <script async id="asciicast-583918" src="https://asciinema.org/a/583918.js"></script>